-The Australian Plant Phenomics Facility is passionate about supporting the next generation of plant scientists, and is enthusiastic about highly motivated and research focussed postgraduate students joining its team as an interns.
+The Australian Plant Phenomics Facility is passionate about supporting the next generation of plant scientists, and is enthusiastic about highly motivated and research focussed postgraduate students joining its team as interns.

 Do you need support to access APPF services and technology?

-It is important to the future of the APPF to have an accurate measure of use
+It is important to the future of the APPF to have an accurate measure of use and acknowledgement

 The services and expertise available to researchers through the APPF are subsidised by NCRIS as part of the national strategy to make research infrastructure accessible and affordable.
 Acknowledgements are evidence that investments in equipment and people have led to important outcomes, which in turn builds the case for future investments.